zooniverse/front-end-monorepo/packages/lib-classifier/src/plugins/tasks/SubjectGroupComparisonTask/README.md

 Selecting cells is a way for volunteers to say that, "hey, these images look different from other images on the grid!"

-- This task is STRONGLY associated with the Subject Group Viewer.
+- This task is STRONGLY ASSOCIATED with the Subject Group Viewer.
+Please see `src/components/Classifier/components/SubjectViewer/components/SubjectGroupViewer/README.md` for more details.
-  - Please see `src/components/Classifier/components/SubjectViewer/components/SubjectGroupViewer/README.md` for more details.
+- This task is STRONGLY ASSOCIATED with the Subject Group "type" of Subjects.
+Please see `src/store/SubjectGroup/README.md` for more details.

 The Subject Group Comparison Task was originally created by @shaunanoordin on Mar 2020, for the SURVOS project.